3 Top Business Intelligence Tools Compared: Tableau, PowerBI, and Sisense

 With regards to the pricing, there’s not much we can tell you.
 They offer an annual licensing model tailored to individual business needs, but how much it actually costs for an arbitrary user is unknown.

 Answering this question isn’t easy.
-The only truly correct answer is “it depends”, but you are unlikely to view that as a satisfying answer.
+Honestly, the most correct answer is “it depends”, but this isn’t a sufficient answer.
 We’ll try to demystify this question as much as possible in this section.

 Using a BI tool is sometimes enough.
 If you are analyzing and visualizing data for yourself, it doesn’t have to look amazing.
 The only important thing is that it gets the job done.
 This might also be the case for internal analysis and visualization projects in smaller companies.